zeropoolnetwork/sharded-storage-docs/article/main.md

 ### Security Model

-In our security model we assume that at least 50% of the nodes on the network are honest, and L1-2 consensus is secure, i.e. the L1 and L2 layers of our network are uncorrupted.
+In our security model, we assume that at least 50% of the nodes on the network are honest, and the L1-2 consensus is secure, i.e. the L1 and L2 layers of our network are uncorrupted.
 The only thing that an adversary is allowed to do is spawn malicious nodes (no more than 50% of the network).
-The malicious nodes are allowed not to follow the presecribed protocol, but can deviate from it as chosen by the adversary.
+The malicious nodes are allowed not to follow the prescribed protocol but can deviate from it as chosen by the adversary.

-Honest nodes are assumed to not deviate from the protocol unless that lets them earn more (of L1 or L2 tokens that users pay for renter space) than honest bevavior would.
+Honest nodes are assumed to not deviate from the protocol unless that lets them earn more (of L1 or L2 tokens that users pay for renter space) than honest behavior would.

 ### Statistical Security Analysis